SysKitTeam/docs-point/governance-and-automation/lifecycle-management/enable-lifecycle-management.md

 ## E-Mail Customization

-In the **Customize E-mail section**, you can adjust the look and feel of the e-mail sent out by SysKit Point when an inactive workspace is detected.
+In the **Customize E-mail section**, you can adjust the look and feel of the e-mail sent out by Syskit Point when an inactive workspace is detected.
 [Navigate to the Customize E-mails article, to find all available options regarding e-mail customization](../../configuration/customize-emails.md).

 ## Lifecycle Management Targeting